PipedreamHQ/docs/docs/destinations/snowflake/README.md

 ALTER USER PIPEDREAM SET RSA_PUBLIC_KEY='<your public key here>'
 ```

-### Step 3 — Create environment variables for Snowflake resources, auth
+### Step 3 — Connect your Snowflake account

-Now that we've created the resources necessary to stream data to Snowflake, we'll need to reference some of these values from Pipedream. **We recommend you add these values as [environment variables](/environment-variables/)**.
+Now that we've created the resources necessary to stream data to Snowflake, you'll need to [connect your account to Pipedream](https://docs.pipedream.com/connected-accounts/).
+Connecting your account lets you store your Snowflake account credentials securely, in a single place, referencing them anywhere you need to use it in a Pipedream code step or action.

-Our [example Snowflake workflow](https://pipedream.com/@dylburger/stream-json-to-snowflake-p_wOCyPM/readme) uses the names of the username, database, stage, etc. from above, e.g. the `PIPEDREAM` username. **If you used these default values when creating Snowflake resources, you only need to create the following environment variables**:
+Visit your list of [Apps](https://pipedream.com/apps), connect a new app, and choose **Snowflake**.
+You'll be asked to add your user, account name, private key, and most of the resources you created in Step 2 above.

-- `SNOWFLAKE_ACCOUNT_NAME` — your [Snowflake account name](https://docs.snowflake.net/manuals/user-guide/connecting.html#your-snowflake-account-name)
+For the **account** field, enter your [Snowflake account name](https://docs.snowflake.net/manuals/user-guide/connecting.html#your-snowflake-account-name).

-- `SNOWFLAKE_PRIVATE_KEY` — the contents of the private key file you generated in step 1, **removing the `-----BEGIN RSA PRIVATE KEY-----` header and `-----END RSA PRIVATE KEY-----` trailer above and below the key**.
+When you enter your **private_key** — the contents of the private key file you generated in step 1 — **remove the `-----BEGIN RSA PRIVATE KEY-----` header and `-----END RSA PRIVATE KEY-----` trailer above and below the key**, then copy the resulting value.

-If you used existing Snowflake resources (e.g. you already had a target database), or otherwise modified the names from the SQL statements above, you'll need to reference those in the **Send to Snowflake** action from the workflow.
-See the [**Getting Started** section of the workflow's README](https://pipedream.com/@dylburger/stream-json-to-snowflake-p_wOCyPM/readme) for specific instructions.

 ## How our Snowflake integration works